Leonor Cortés Moctezuma

-Doña Leonor Cortés Moctezuma (born c.
-1528 – died before 1594) was the out-of-wedlock daughter of Hernán Cortés, conquistador of Mexico, and Doña Isabel Moctezuma, the eldest daughter of the Aztec Emperor Moctezuma II.
+Doña Leonor Cortés Moctezuma (c.
+1528 – before 1594) was the out-of-wedlock daughter of Hernán Cortés, conquistador of Mexico, and Doña Isabel Moctezuma, the eldest daughter of the Aztec Emperor Moctezuma II.
 She was acknowledged by her father and married Juan de Tolosa, one of the discoverers of the silver mines in Zacatecas.

 Background

 Doña Isabel Moctezuma was married and widowed four times by the time she was 17 or 18 years old.
 With the death of her fourth husband in 1527, Cortés, the ruler of New Spain moved her into his palace and, shortly, she became pregnant with her first child.
 The relationship between Cortés and Doña Isabel was not a happy one and he married the pregnant Doña Isabel to a subordinate, Pedro Gallego de Andrade.
 Four or five months later in 1528 Doña Leonor was born.
 Doña Leonor was separated from her mother and raised in the household of Juan Gutiérrez de Altamirano.
 Cortés, however, acknowledged Doña Leonor as his daughter and ensured that her life would be comfortable.